 Do you want to be responsible for your friend or relative's credit card bill for life?

 If not, you need an exit strategy.

-Often, ending the co-signing arrangement requires closing the card account, says Nessa Feddis, vice president and senior counsel for the American Bankers Association.
+Often, ending the co-signing arrangement requires closing the card account, says Nessa Feddis, senior vice president and deputy chief counsel for the American Bankers Association.

-Another consideration: Unpaid debts accumulated while the co-signed account was open are still your responsibility -- even after the account is closed.
-Until they're paid, they're still your bills, too.
+Another consideration is that unpaid debts accumulated while the co-signed account was open are still your responsibility -- even after the account is closed.
+That means that until they're paid, they're your bills, too.

-Considering co-signing?
-Call the issuer first, and find out exactly what your options are for ending the co-signing relationship when that day eventually comes, Feddis says.
+If you are considering co-signing, call the issuer first to find out exactly what your options are for ending the co-signing relationship, Feddis says.
 Do you have to close the account?
 Do you need the account holder's permission?

 While you're at it, ask about your access to account information.
 Can you get account status and balance information as a co-signer?
 Will you be told if the credit line or interest rates change?
 Will you be notified if payments are late or if the account is heading for default?

 Knowing this will help you be prepared in the event that you co-sign and things go south.